 Lunch periods may range from thirty (30) minutes to one (1) hour depending on the number of hours in the employee's work day.

 Education support professionals shall be provided with a ten (10) minute duty-free break period for each four (4) hour period worked.

 Employees' minimum ten (10) minute rest periods are counted as time at work.

 Employees' ten (10) minute rest periods may not be accumulated for use at a later date.

 Employees who are required to work on the six (6) holidays listed below shall receive pay at the rate of time and one-half, and compensatory time will not be allowed.

 New Year's Day

-Flexible work hours may be established for classified employees if flexible work hours do not impede a department's ability to provide necessary services or they adversely affect department morale.
+Flexible work hours may be established for education support professionals if flexible work hours do not impede a department's ability to provide necessary services or they adversely affect department morale.
 Requests for flexible work hours will be submitted to the department supervisor who will submit the request to the appropriate Administrator for Cabinet approval.
 Requests for flexible work hours must be applied for and approved at the Cabinet level annually.

 The following disciplinary action shall be taken against employees who do not follow the above procedures:

 The immediate supervisor will confer with the employee.